 Features of Parsley

-Parsley, the Indian herb, is an aromatic biennial umbelliferous herb, which can often last up to 4 years, producing a rosette of finely divided radical leaves in the first year and a flowering stalk, up to 100 cm high in the second year.
+Parsley is an aromatic biennial umbelliferous herb, which can often last up to 4 years, producing a rosette of finely divided radical leaves in the first year and a flowering stalk, up to 100 cm high in the second year.
 It has rich green compound leaves; two or three pinnate.
-Flowers of Parsley are yellowish green in compound umbels; fruits (commonly known as seeds) 2 to 3 mm long, crescent shaped, conspicuously ridged, consisting of two mericarps.
-Seeds and leaves are used as spice.
-The colour of the dried herb is green.
-Its aroma is pleasant, characteristic, fragrant and spicy.
+Flowers of Parsley are yellowish green in compound umbels; fruits are (commonly known as seeds) 2 to 3 mm long, crescent shaped, conspicuously ridged, consisting of two mericarps.
+Seeds and leaves of the plant are used as spice.
+The colour of the dried herb is green and its aroma is pleasant.
 Dried herb is available as rubbed, whole or ground form.

 Types of Parsley

 There are two prominent varieties of horticultural Parsleys; the two types are cultivated for the leaves and grown for their turnip-like roots.
 The former type of parsley is cultivated only in India.
 In case of the latter, roots are cut after the fruits are harvested.
 The roots of Parsley are sliced longitudinally to facilitate drying.
-The seeds are used for the extraction of Parsley oil of commerce.
+The seeds are used for the extraction of Parsley oil for the commercial purpose.
 However, the aroma of the seeds is less than that of leaves.
 Two to five cuttings of leaves are possible for each planting before flowering.
-Within the leafy varieties, Parsley has been developed into 3 types of foliage, viz. plain foliage, the double curled leaf, and the moss curled or triple curled leaf.
+Within the leafy varieties, Parsley has been developed into 3 types of foliage, namely plain foliage, the double curled leaf, and the moss curled or triple curled leaf.
 The fleshy-rooted Parsley has plain celery like leaves.

 Sowing of Parsley